 Kings Nympton is a parish and hill village in North Devon being some 5 ½ miles S.S.W. of South Molton and 4 miles N.W. of Chulmleigh.
 It exceeds 5,500 acres in area and sits mostly on a promontory above the River Mole which forms nearly half of its parish boundary.

-Still largely a farming community, sheep, beef and dairy cattle, egg production and arable are the main disciplines; other industry includes specialist pork products, guest houses, bespoke forged curtain rails and rugby scrum machines.
-The population of the parish is around 380 and is split quite evenly between the village and the outlying farms.
+Still largely a farming community, sheep, beef and dairy cattle, egg production and arable are the main disciplines; other industry includes, self catering cottages, bespoke forged curtain rails and rugby scrum machines.
+The population of the parish is around 410 and is split fairly evenly between the village and the outlying farms.
 A Parish Hall, built from intensive fund raising efforts in the1980s, serves the social needs of the community.
 A county primary school and a small pre-school are in the village.

 In the centre of the village stands the 17th century Grove Inn which, like many of the pretty cottages, has a lovely thatched roof.
 Elsewhere in the parish lie several good quality farmhouses some of which date back to the 1400s.